 Design Approval Email Template

-This is a template, in other words – feel free to swipe it and adjust it to your business.
+This is a template, in other words – feel free to grab a copy for yourself, and adjust it to your business’s needs:

 Successful Revision Rounds – Collecting Feedback & Getting Approval